pdfliberation/Jersey-City-Budget-PDF-Liberation/README.md

 To be added:

-* Function to scan CSV files, detect tables that run accross multiple pages and combine them into single cvs file.
+* Function to scan CSV files (the last step produced one CSV file per PDF page), detect tables that run accross multiple pages and combine them into single cvs file.
 * Data scraping.
 Extract only the line items ignoring the rollups + link all spending to accounts, programs, divisions and departments, etc
 * Upload the scraped data as .csv and hierarchical .json into data.openjerseycity.org so it can be used for visualization projects, like http://openjerseycity.org/JerseyCityBudget/.